540co/ng-ism/projects/ng-ism/README.md

-# NgIsmLibrary
+# ng-ism

-This is the full project for the `ng-ism` library.
-The actual library code can be found in the `projects/ng-ism` folder.
+This library was designed to help increase the integrity of portion marking in Angular projects.

-## Getting Started
+## Installation

 ```
 npm install --save ng-ism
 ```